-The Council applied for the first-time certain standards and amendments, which are effective for annual periods beginning on or after 1 January 2021.
-New standards and amendments relevant to the Council are listed below.
-The Council has not early adopted any other standard, interpretation or amendment that has been issued but is not yet effective.
+Council applied for the first time certain new standards and amendments to existing standards, which are effective for annual periods beginning on or after 1 January 2022.
+Council has not early adopted any other standard, interpretation or amendment that has been issued but is not yet effective.